wmayner/pyphi/README.rst

     export PROJECT_HOME=$HOME/dev
     source /usr/local/bin/virtualenvwrapper.sh

-After editing the startup file and saving, open a new terminal shell by opening a new tab or window, or reload the startup file (*e.g.*, run ``source ~/.bash_profile``).
+After editing the startup file and saving it, open a new terminal shell by opening a new tab or window (or just reload the startup file by running ``source ~/.bash_profile``).

 Now that ``virtualenvwrapper`` is fully installed, use it to create a Python 3 virtual environment, like so: